 - Remove the reserve tank from its holder by pulling it straight up.
-Drain the coolant, then put the tank back in its holder. - 5.
-When the coolant stops draining, tighten the drain plug in the bottom of the radiator.
-Apply non-hardening sealant to the drain bolt threads and reinstall the bolt in the engine block.
+Drain the coolant, then put the tank back in its holder. - When the coolant stops draining, tighten the drain plug in the bottom of the radiator.
+Apply nonhardening sealant to the drain bolt threads and reinstall the bolts in the engine block.
 Tighten it securely.

-with an equal amount of purified or distilled water in a clean container.
+6. Mix the recommended antifreeze with an equal amount of purified or distilled water in a clean container.
 The cooling system capacity is:

 With manual transmission:

-5.4 § (1.43 US gal, 1.19 Imp gal)
+5.4 € 1.43 US gal, 1.19 Imp gal)

 With automatic transmission:

-5.3 § (1.40 US gal, 1.17 Imp gal)
+5.3 € 1.40 US gal, 1.17 Imp gal)

+6 cylinder models

+6.8 € 1.80 US gal, 1.50 Imp gal)